LorisSteinhart/Muon-on-L200/README.md

 ## Overview

-The simulation is based on a GEANT4-based geometry implemented in the REBOOST framework.
+The simulation is based on a GEANT4-based geometry.
 It includes a detailed model of the modified L200 setup used as a stand-in for the original GERDA detector configuration.
 A dedicated Gd-loaded string is placed at the center to study the capture of thermalized neutrons and their impact on detector backgrounds.

 The simulation allows for:

-- Muon-induced neutron generation using [MUSUN](https://github.com/legend-exp/musun)
+- Muon-induced neutron generation using MUSUN files
 - Detailed tracking of neutron interactions and capture processes
 - Energy deposition analysis in HPGe detectors
 - Time-resolved coincidence analysis between muon veto and Ge events